cryptokarl013/report-0134-stolen-ETHs-Leads-to-NFT-Whales-and-a-real-company-undeads-com/README.md

 > _**Update July 10, 2025:** some information started being changed after publishing the report.
 For example, links between Indifferent.eth and N0b0dy.eth removed from undeads.com crunchbase portal.
 Refer to original screenshots or web archives._

 > [!IMPORTANT]
-> For any further clarification regarding the current investigation, please contact @github/cryptokarl013.
-Any assistance that helps enrich the investigation would be greatly appreciated.
+> For any further clarification regarding the current investigation, please contact [@cryptokarl013](https://github.com/cryptokarl013).
+Any assistance that helps enrich the investigation would be greatly appreciated.\
 > The report's content is based on verifiable public information.

-> [!KEYWORDS]
-> #indifferent.eth, n0b0dy.eth

 ## Keywords